 Diversity, Equity, and Inclusion (DEI)

 The IDPAS DEI Committee was formed in Fall 2020 and is composed of faculty and graduate student elected representatives.
-The committee has created short- and long-term goals to support DEI efforts in the program.
-For example, the committee has gathered historical demographic data from our own program as well as from programs at our peer institutions to identify any trends and deficiencies.
-The DEI Committee also conducted a survey of past and present IDPAS alumni intended to measure demographic and attitudinal changes over time and to identify areas that need improvement moving forward.
+The committee actively supports both short- and long-term DEI efforts of the IDPAS program.
+For example, the committee has gathered data and conducted surveys of current students and IDPAS alumni to identify areas that need improvement moving forward.
 Committee projects include producing easy to follow documents that improve transparency of program milestones and expectations.
 Similarly, the committe is helping to develop and promote the use of safe and inclusive fieldwork statements that help to protect all students completing research away from campus.

 Email IDPAS_DEI@stonybrook.edu with any DEI-related questions or concerns.